-The following are examples of types of court reporters who do not work in the legal setting:
+The following are examples of types of court reporters who do not work in a legal setting:

 Broadcast captioners are court reporters who provide captions for television programs (called closed captions).
 These reporters transcribe dialogue onto television monitors to help deaf or hard-of-hearing viewers or others viewing television programs in public places.
 Some broadcast captioners may translate dialogue in real time during broadcasts; others may caption during the postproduction of a program.

-Communication Access Real-Time Translation (CART) providers are court reporters who work primarily with deaf or hard-of-hearing people in a variety of settings.
-They assist clients during board meetings, doctor’s appointments, or any other events in which real-time translation is needed.
-For example, CART providers may caption the dialogue of high school and college classes and provide an immediate transcript to students who are hard-of-hearing or who are learning English as a second language.
+Communication access real-time translation (CART) providers are court reporters who work primarily with deaf or hard-of-hearing people in a variety of settings.
+They assist clients during board meetings, doctors’ appointments, and any other events in which real-time translation is needed.
+For example, CART providers may caption the dialogue of high school and college classes and provide an immediate transcript to students with hearing problems or who are learning English as a second language.

 Although some court reporters may accompany their clients to events, many broadcast captioners and CART providers work remotely.
 An Internet or phone connection allows them to hear and type without having to be in the room.

 Court reporters who work with deaf or hard-of-hearing people turn speech into text.
 For information on workers who help deaf or hard-of-hearing people through sign language, cued speech, or other spoken or gestural means, see the profile on interpreters and translators.